Overview of the best photonics books: 2025 update

 From a practical point of view, simulations are invaluable in photonics for two main reasons.

 First, in order to better understand the underlying physics of a photonic device, it is helpful to reproduce its key characteristics in a simulation.
-This makes it possible for photonics engineers to check that they fully understand why a photonic device behaves the way it does.

-Secondly, simulations can be used to narrow down options before actual photonic device fabrication.
-Manufacturing photonics devices is an expensive business.
 Accurate simulations make it possible for photonic engineers to optimize device parameters as much as possible before actually proceeding to an actual device.

-It is of course necessary to then test this device afterward and make sure it behaves as it should.
 If it doesn’t then either the underlying physics is not well understood or some of the simulated device parameters can’t be reproduced with high fidelity during the manufacturing process.

 For this section, I select two books on computational photonics; “computational photonics: an introduction with Matlab” and “computational liquid crystal photonics.